FahmidMorshed/EvalDQNsOffline/README.md

 context when there are immediate rewards available in the environments but are substantially worse in the case of delayed rewards.
 We also found that increasing data size only helps when the environment is large and complex enough to learn.
 Our results suggest that Vanilla DQN performs better than other more complex
 DQN variants in terms of convergence time and reward collection in presence of immediate reward.

+### Method
+To do our comparative study, we have used 3 environments.
+Two of the environments are custom made, while one is off-the-self from gym environment.
+The environments are as follows:
+- Cartpole-v1
+- Gridworld (deterministic)
+- Gridworld (non-deterministic)